 Challenging the notion that people need a job in order to lead happy and productive lives, is a fantastic notion.
 That without a remunerated-existence, people are inherently lethargic, uninspired, unhappy and prone to engage in criminal activities.
 On the contrary, being tied to a job and income drives social order, motivation, innovation and performance.
 What does some new social innovation research have to say about this?

-As a graduate in Political Science in the early 2000s I recall a question my professor always put to us about Democracy, by asking “ Who watches the watchers?”.
+As a graduate in Political Science in the early 2000s, I recall a question my professor always put to us about Democracy, by asking “ Who watches the watchers?”.
 On the theme of citizen engagement and novel approaches to monitoring the power structures tasked with the mandate of delivering social services and protecting civil liberties.
-See on how community score cards are put to powerful use to empower communities to demand better service provisions and access to basic care.
+See how community score cards are put to powerful use to empower communities to demand better service provisions and access to basic care.